bhavika28/breast-cancer-ml-ensemble/README.md

 2. **Compare Reduced Features**:
    - Train an RF classifier with 100 estimators using the reduced feature set and compare the performance to the RF model trained with all features.

----

-This structure will help you manage the steps efficiently and report the required outputs like accuracy, visualizations, and cross-validation results.
-Let me know if you need further details!